hansenjn/MultifocalImaging-AnalysisToolbox/Matlab scripts/README.md

 Three different programs are used for this purpose:

 1. “HumanGlobalView.m” (for human sperm) and “SeaUrchinGlobalView.m” (for sea urchin sperm) serve to generate a global view of the sperm flagellum on a lab reference frame.
-Only one every four flagella are displayed.
+Only one in four time steps is displayed.

 <p align="center">
    <i>Human sperm:</i>